HAPEns: Hardware-Aware Post-Hoc Ensembling for Tabular Data: Introduction

-Ensembling is a central technique in machine learning, used to improve predictive performance, stability, and robustness across a wide range of applications.
-From boosting and bagging in classical supervised learning to stacking in modern deep learning workflows, ensembles are frequently adopted to combine the strengths of diverse models.
-In many practical scenarios, models produced during training or exploratory analysis are later combined into ensembles in a post-hoc fashion to substantially improve performance~\citep{erickson_tabarena_2025, arango_regularized_2025}.
-This workflow has been further popularized by automated machine learning (AutoML) systems for tabular data \citep{purucker_assembled-openml_2023, he_automl_2021, erickson_autogluon-tabular_2020}, where greedy ensemble selection (GES) by \cite{caruana_ensemble_2004} has emerged as a widely used method to automatically build strong ensembles from model libraries. \\ While post-hoc ensembling generally improves predictive performance, larger ensembles lead to increased hardware demands at inference time.
+While post-hoc ensembling generally improves predictive performance, larger ensembles increase hardware demands at inference time.
 Each additional model increases prediction latency and resource consumption, inducing higher costs.
-While this matters greatly in production settings, it is ignored by standard post-hoc ensembling methods.
+While this matters greatly in production settings, standard post-hoc ensembling methods ignore it.
 As machine learning is increasingly deployed in environments with tight resource constraints, the gap between high predictive accuracy and hardware feasibility has become more pronounced. \\ We address this challenge by introducing \NAME, a post-hoc ensembling method that explicitly balances predictive performance against hardware costs.
-It improves on existing baselines by constructing Pareto fronts of ensembles that more effectively balance competing objectives.
-Thus, practitioners can select better models that satisfy both performance and deployment requirements under their specific hardware constraints.
+It improves on existing baselines by constructing Pareto fronts for ensembles that better balance competing objectives.
+Thus, practitioners can select models that satisfy their performance and deployment requirements.
 Drawing inspiration from multi-objective optimization~\citep{gunantara_review_2018} and quality diversity optimization~\citep{pugh_quality_2016}, \NAME\ maintains a diverse population of ensembles that vary in both hardware cost and predictive behavior, while optimizing for predictive performance.
-The result is a set of candidate ensembles that offer distinct trade-offs between both objectives. \\ To evaluate \NAME, we performed experiments on 83 tabular classification datasets of varying size and complexity.
-All cost metrics are concrete measurements taken on the same system, held fixed across methods for fair comparison.
-We compare ensembles constructed by our method to those selected by baselines like GES and a novel multi-objective baseline.
-Our findings reveal that optimizing for memory footprint is a particularly effective metric for deployment cost and that our method significantly outperforms competitors in balancing hardware costs and predictive performance.
-To our knowledge, this is the first systematic study of hardware-aware post-hoc ensemble selection.
-Prior hardware-aware work focuses on model search or NAS, not ensemble construction from fixed model libraries.
+The result is a set of candidate ensembles that offer trade-offs between both objectives.